romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are creating a new GitHub Action.
+Q: You are creating a new GitHub Action.
 What is the necessary file and directory structure you should set up?
 <details><summary>Show the answer</summary><p>

 - **A directory at the root of the repository containing a Dockerfile or a JavaScript file, and an action.yml file**